IbrahimFangary/cloupe_image/README.md

 ### Thanks to [cellgeni/cloupe](https://github.com/cellgeni/cloupe.git) for inspiration and concepts used in this project.
-some of the concepts used in this repo are from cellgeni/cloupe, such as opening a cloupe file in Python and iterating through its content
+some of the concepts used in this package are from cellgeni/cloupe, such as opening a Cloupe file in Python and iterating through its content